Unconditional full linear convergence and quasi-optimal complexity of smoothed adaptive finite element methods: Numerical experiments

 \section{Numerical experiments}

 In the following subsections, we investigate three numerical benchmark problems in 2D (one of which is a non-symmetric convection-diffusion problem) and one Poisson problem in 3D.
 In view of the extensive numerical experiments in~\cite{HeltMul}, we focus on complementing aspects such as optimal convergence rates and the performance comparison with standard AFEM with inexact solvers.
+For reproducibility, the source code and all parameter settings used to generate the numerical results are publicly available in the Code Ocean capsule~\cite{BLP26codeocean}.